-We expect Arestvyr will be among the first new small-molecule drugs delivered to the Strategic Stockpile under Project BioShield.
+We believe Arestvyr is among the first new small-molecule drugs delivered to the Strategic Stockpile under Project BioShield.
 Arestvyr is an investigational product that is not currently approved by FDA as a treatment of smallpox or any other indication.
 FDA has designated Arestvyr for "fast-track" status, creating a path for expedited FDA review and eventual regulatory approval.